2 November 1976

 - This amendment also made laws created to pursue the Directive Principles of State Policy (DPSP) safe from the scrutiny of the Supreme Court.
 It stated that such laws could not be rendered invalid by the courts on grounds of the violation of Fundamental Rights.
 Thus, the amendment lowered the importance of Fundamental Rights and made it secondary to DPSP.

 - This amendment also weakened the federal structure of the country.
-It gave more powers to the centre such as the following:

 - The tenure of the Lok Sabha and the state legislative assemblies were increased from 5 to 6 years.
 The quorums in the houses were left to be fixed by the rules of each house.